dfelinto/blender-manual/modeling/texts.rst

 ) - note however that most Blender hotkeys you know in :guilabel:`Edit` mode do not exist for texts!
 The second place is the :guilabel:`Button` window (:guilabel:`Editing` context, :kbd:`F9`), especially the :guilabel:`Font` panel.

-The menu of the 3D view header has nearly no use, and there is no :guilabel:`Specials` menu… You have no transform nor mirror tools, and so on.
+The menu of the 3D view header has nearly no use, and there is no :guilabel:`Specials` menu...
+You have no transform nor mirror tools, and so on.
 However, you can apply to texts the same modifiers as for curves.

 Editing :guilabel:`Text` is similar to using a standard text editor but is not as